-Maris was terrific from the get-go in New York, winning back-to-back AL MVPs in '60 and '61.
+Maris was terrific from the get-go in New York, winning back-to-back AL MVP Awards in 1960 and 1961.
 In 1960 he just barely wrested the trophy from teammate Mickey Mantle.
-Though today overshadowed by his '61 fireworks, his 1960 was in ways as good or better than his 1961 season; for instance, in 1960 he led the league in slugging percentage, while in 1961, even with 61 home runs, he was only 4th.
+Though today overshadowed by his 1961 fireworks, his 1960 season was in ways as good or better than his 1961 season; for instance, in 1960 he led the league in slugging percentage, while in 1961, even with 61 home runs, he was only 4th.
 He led the league in RBI both seasons and was second in the league in OPS+ in 1960, but only fourth in 1961.
 He won a Gold Glove in 1960 but not in 1961.

 Already a proven power hitter - he'd finished just one homer behind AL champ Mantle in 1960 - Maris set a course for the ages in 1961.
 And so did Mantle, the two roommates becoming locked in a season-long battle over the historic single-season record of 60 set by Babe Ruth in 1927.
-So iconic was the number that then Commissioner of Baseball, Ford C. Frick, an old friend of the Babe, decreed that the home run record had to be set in the same 154 games or less Ruth had had to play in, not the 162 expansion had stretched the American League season to.
+So iconic was the number that then Commissioner of Baseball, Ford C. Frick, an old friend of the Babe, decreed that the home run record had to be set in the same 154 games or fewer Ruth had had to play in, not the 162 expansion had stretched the American League season to.
 With everyone on the edge of their seats, Maris finally clubbed #61 on the last day of the season, arcing a shot into the right field seats at Yankee Stadium off Tracy Stallard of the Boston Red Sox.
 The famous asterisk was placed, pleasing some fans but not others.
-Even so, it was not long before Maris became widely regarded as the sport's all-time single season home run champ and the asterisk faded to its own.
+Even so, it was not long before Maris became widely regarded as the sport's all-time single season home run champ and the asterisk faded on its own.
 So great was the achievement for its era it was not until bandbox parks, diluted pitching, a shrunken strike zone, and steroids conspired against it almost four decades later that it fell.
 13 of his homers were hit against the Chicago White Sox that season, one shy of the all-time mark set by Lou Gehrig against the Cleveland Indians in 1936; Maris' total would not be matched until another Yankee, Gleyber Torres, hit 13 homers against the Baltimore Orioles in 2019.

 The treatment of Maris by the New York press in 1961 did much to thin his hair and smudge his image as a player.
 While they obsessed on the record, he focused on winning.
 Being a private person was also not a good mix in a media capital like New York.
 Yet, he was considered a great teammate by his fellows, and a good family man to boot.
-He was blessed with a superlative arm and played the tricky right field corner at original Yankee Stadium as well as any.
-He was as good a clutch hitter as the Yankees ever had, and with Mantle represented a one-two punch that rivaled even the 1927 Murderer's Row Ruth-Gehrig Yankees.
-The 1961 team hit 240 homers, a record which also stood for decades until the same combination of parks, arms, strike zones, PEDs, and maple bats goosed home run totals in Baseball's 2nd Lively Ball era.
+He was blessed with a superlative arm and played the tricky right field corner at original Yankee Stadium as well as anyone.
+He was as good a clutch hitter as the Yankees ever had, and with Mantle represented a one-two punch that rivaled even the 1927 Murderer's Row of Ruth and Lou Gehrig.
+The 1961 team hit 240 homers, a record which also stood for decades until the same combination of parks, arms, strike zones, PEDs, and maple bats goosed home run totals in baseball's second Lively Ball era.